IBMStreams/streamsx.objectstorage/_docs/03_01-developer_overview.md

 Note, that parquet storage format is implemented with [parquet-mr](https://github.com/apache/parquet-mr).
 To be more specific, the [parquet-hadoop](https://github.com/apache/parquet-mr/tree/master/parquet-hadoop) module is used.

+The toolkit user may easily switch from `hadoop-aws` to `stocator` client by specifying appropriate protocol in the `objectStorageURI` parameter of the `ObjectStorageSink` operator or in the `protocol` parameter of the `S3ObjectStorageSink` operator.
+Concretely, when `s3a` protocol is specified the toolkit uses `hadoop-aws` client.
+When `cos` protocol is specified the toolkit uses `stocator` client.

 ## Toolkit Class Diagram
 The following class diagram represents main toolkit classes and packages:
 ![Import](/streamsx.objectstorage/doc/images/OSToolkitHighLevelClassDiagram.png)